Pieter Bruegel the Elder: In literature

 Bruegel's painting Two Monkeys was the subject of Wisława Szymborska's 1957 poem, "Brueghel's Two Monkeys".

 Seamus Heaney refers to Brueghel in his poem "The Seed Cutters".
 David Jones alludes to the painting The Blind Leading the Blind in his World War One prose-poem In Parenthesis: "the stumbling dark of the blind, that Breughel knew about – ditch circumscribed".

 Michael Frayn's novel Headlong, imagines a lost panel from the 1565 Months series resurfacing unrecognised, which triggers a conflict between an art (and money) lover and the boor who possesses it.
 Much thought is spent on Bruegel's secret motives for painting it.

 Author Don Delillo uses Bruegel's painting The Triumph of Death in his novel Underworld and his short story "Pafko at the Wall".
 It is believed that the painting The Hunters in the Snow influenced the classic short story with the same title written by Tobias Wolff and featured in In the Garden of the North American Martyrs.

 In the foreword to his novel The Folly of the World, author Jesse Bullington explains that Bruegel's painting Netherlandish Proverbs inspired the title and also the plot to some extent.
 Various sections are introduced with a proverb depicted in the painting that alludes to a plot element.

-Poet Sylvia Plath refers to Bruegel's painting The Triumph of Death in her poem "Two Views of a Cadaver Room" from her 1960 collection The Colossus and Other Poems.
+Poet Sylvia Plath refers to Bruegel's painting The Triumph of Death in her poem "Two Views of a Cadaver Room", from her 1960 collection The Colossus and Other Poems.

 In film

 Russian film director Andrei Tarkovsky refers to Bruegel's paintings in his films several times, notably in Solaris (1972) and The Mirror (1975).

 Director Lars von Trier also uses Bruegel's paintings in his film Melancholia (2011).
 This was used as a reference to Tarkovsky's Solaris, a movie with related themes.

-His 1564 painting The Procession to Calvary inspired the 2011 Polish-Swedish film co-production The Mill and the Cross, in which Bruegel is played by Rutger Hauer.
+Bruegel's 1564 painting The Procession to Calvary inspired the 2011 Polish-Swedish film co-production The Mill and the Cross, in which Bruegel is played by Rutger Hauer.
 Bruegel's paintings in the Kunsthistorisches Museum are featured in the 2012 film, Museum Hours, where his work is discussed in conversations between a security guard at the museum and a visitor from Montreal who is visiting a hospitalised relative, and takes time off between hospital visits to visit the museum.
 Some scenes feature tour guides who present their analysis and interpretation of Bruegel's paintings.